-GE 200 World Geography (3 SH)

-This introductory course will teach students how to approach global analysis from a geographical perspective.
+GE 200 World Geography (3 SH) Semester Offered: Spring odd 4th years This introductory course will teach students how to approach global analysis from a geographical perspective.
 Focusing on a variety of regions around the globe, students will explore the geographical structure of those regions.
 Special care will be taken to emphasize the connection between the geographical structure and the historical and economic development of a certain region.